pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

 <p>
 Data used in PDF image XObjects shall be limited to the JPX baseline set of features, <span class="deleted-text">except for<span class="deleted-tooltiptext">
 Issue #29</span></span>
 <span class="new-text">excluding<span class="new-tooltiptext">Issue #29</span></span> enumerated colour space 19 (CIEJab).
 In addition, enumerated colour space 12 (CMYK), which is part of JPX but not JPX baseline, shall be supported in a PDF file.
 JPX file structures used in PDF files shall conform to the JPEG 2000 specification.
 </p>

 <p>...</p>

+<h3>7.6.3 General encryption algorithm</h3>

+<h4>7.6.3.1 General</h4>

+<p>...</p>

+<p>NOTE 1 The name RC4™ is a registered trademark of RSA Security Inc. and cannot be used by third parties creating implementations of the algorithm.
+Proprietary implementations of the RC4 encryption algorithm are available under license from RSA Security Inc. For licensing information, contact: <span class="deleted-text">RSA Security Inc. 2955 Campus Drive, Suite 400, San Mateo, CA 94403-2507, USA, or<span class="deleted-tooltiptext">Issue #95</span></span> <a href="http://www.rsasecurity.com/">http://www.rsasecurity.com/</a>.</p>

+<p>...</p>